ojasverse/Ojaswi_PPT_Assesment/TASK_28_Hybrid_Architecture_Simulation/README.md

 - Security Groups

 # Architecture Design
-sUser - Bastion Host - Private VM
+- User - Bastion Host - Private VM
-The Bastion Host acts as a jump server to securely access the private instance.
+- The Bastion Host acts as a jump server to securely access the private instance.
-Private VM is NOT directly accessible from the internet.
+- Private VM is NOT directly accessible from the internet.

 # Implementation Steps